Niklas-Deworetzki/reversible-stackmachine/README.md

 Additionally, no checks are performed when clearing a stack slot.
 This means, that cases where a program might become irreversible are not explicitly checked, for example if a wrong constant is popped from the stack or a local variable is not cleared at the end of a procedure.
 In a correct program, these cases should not occur, making it viable to squeeze out additional performance in these cases.
-Even in this mode, a program can stil fail, if it performs illegal arithmetic instructions or accesses protected memory regions.
+Even in this mode, a program can still fail, if it performs illegal arithmetic instructions or accesses protected memory regions.

 To build the executable in the performance-optimized mode, the `UNSAFE_OPERATIONS` preprocessor macro must be defined.
 This can be achieved by enabling the equally-named CMake option: